amctagg1/eleventy-starter/README.md

 ## Netlify Config
-When you create a pull request, Netlify will auto-generate a deploy preview URL.
+In Nelitfy, choose New Site From Git and link to the associated github repo.
-When you merge to master, a production deployment is kicked off automatically.
+Now when you merger to master, a production deployment is kicked off automatically.

+Netlify.toml
-Netlify.toml configures the Netilfy build process to compile eleventy.
+Configures the Netilfy build process to compile an eleventy site.

+When you create a pull request in github, Netlify will auto-generate a deploy preview URL for testing.